VibeCoder01/ConsentFormFetcher/README.md

 ### 7. Configuration

 -   Click the **Settings** icon (⚙️) in the top-right corner to go to the Configuration page.
+Only authorized administrators can access this page.
+If you are logged into KOMS, your username will appear in the header.
--   From here, you can manage the application's data sources, settings, and staff list.
+-   From here, you can manage the application's data sources, settings, and staff list, depending on your access level.

 -   **Data Source**: You can view and edit the URL from which the application scrapes consent forms.
 Click **Save Changes** to apply, or **Restore Default** to revert.
 -   **File Paths**: